Prediction

 Step 5: Cross-Correlation Between Arms — The Angular Signature

-- Perpendicular (): — partial correlation
+- Perpendicular (): — uncorrelated (orthogonal projections)

 Step 6: Michelson Interferometer — Differential Measurement